MobMonRob/ArmMovementPredictionStudien/README.md

 This folder contains everything necessary for preprocessing of recorded data to train the ML-model.
 Use the Jupyter Notebook preprocessing_pipeline.ipynb to run the complete preprocessing procedure.

 #### endpoints_comparison
-- contains script to generate files with endpoints of all trajectories on a certain date
-- contains datasets with endpoints sorted by date
+Contains script to generate files with endpoints of all trajectories on a certain date and datasets with endpoints sorted by date.
 #### manual_labeling
-- contains script to label tractories 'good' or 'bad' manually
+Contains script to label tractories 'good' or 'bad' manually
 #### mirror_left_files
-- contains scripts and utils for mirroring files of left body half
+Contains scripts and utils for mirroring files of left body half
 #### smooth
-- contains scripts and utils to smooth trajectories
+Contains scripts and utils to smooth trajectories
 #### truncate
-- contains scripts and utils to truncate trajectories
+Contains scripts and utils to truncate trajectories
 #### utils
-- contains scripts to open files in python or calculate velocities
+Contains scripts to open files in python or calculate velocities
 #### visualisation
-- contains python and octave scripts to visualise data for certain purposes
+Contains python and octave scripts to visualise data for certain purposes

 - **animateData(csvNumber, phaseNumber, side)**: Animates hand movement to estimate velocity profile
 - **drawAllBrokenFiles(max)**: Visualizes files sorted out in filtering with reasons